 Betty Thomason Owens and I are the blog administrators, with me being the idea guru and Betty, editor-in-chief.
 Shirley Crowder is our editor.
-Christina Parker is our new blog intern.
+Karen Richardson is our new blog intern.
 Our contributors are Tammy Trail, Harriet Michael, Carlton Hughes, Gail Johnson, Bonita McCoy, Fay Lamb, Cammi Woodall, and Kristy Horine.

 Please read on to learn more:

 Jennifer Hallmark writes Southern fiction and her website, Alabama-Inspired Fiction, and the group blog, Inspired Prompt, she co-founded, focus on her books, love of the South, and helping writers.
-She’s published 200+ internet articles and interviews, short stories in several magazines, and has co-authored three book compilations.
+She’s published 200+ internet articles/interviews and short stories in several magazines.

-When she isn’t babysitting or gardening, you can find her at her desk writing fiction or working on one of her two blogs.
+When she isn’t babysitting, gardening, or exploring the beautiful state of Alabama, you can find her at her desk writing fiction or working on one of her two blogs.
 She also loves reading detective fiction from the Golden Age and viewing movies like LOTR or Star Wars.
 Sometimes you can even catch her watching American Ninja Warrior.

 Gail Johnson enjoys sharing her passion for life and Christ through the power of the written word.
 Whether it’s through stories, articles, or songs, she invites her reader and listener to “taste and see” the hope she has found in a faithful God and loving Savior.
 She is a member of American Christian Fiction Writers (ACFW) and the author of Treasures of Hope, Discovering the Beautiful Truth Beneath My Painful Past, a memoir.